raymondallen/flash-chat/README.md

 - Styling changes
 - Implemented BLoC pattern for user authentication, login, register and chat screens
+- Created the message repository as a standalone package that can be reused in other projects if necessary

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)